neptune-mutual-blue/protocol/docs/AccessControlLibV1.md

 ### mustBeGovernanceAgent

-Reverts if the sender is not the contract or protocol admin.
+Reverts if the sender is not a governance agent.

 ```js
 function mustBeGovernanceAgent(IStore s) public view